lawlz/PSToThePeople/README.md

 # Overview

-# Working Repo for Preso: 'Powershell to the People'
+Working Repo for the Preso: 'Powershell to the People'

+## PowerShell Lessons Learned from an InfoSec Guy

+### Abstract

+0-60 course over PowerShell and how I use it for every day tasks in InfoSec.
+I plan to go over high level topics that would have helped me in the beginning and then take everyone for a ride into what this shell has to offer.

-## Outline
+## Presentation Outline

 1. Basics I wish I knew early on
     * Verb-noun wat?!
 Syntax caveats and ways around